Where the search for Madeleine McCann stands

 "That doesn't mean they're all suspects, but people who were suspicious at the time or have got a track record which makes us suspicious about them," said Rowley.

-As the investigation -- officially called Operation Grange -- enters it's 11th year, around $13.5 million has already been spent on the search for Madeleine.
+As the investigation -- officially called Operation Grange -- enters its 11th year, around $15.7 million has already been spent on the search for Madeleine.
 In March, the UK's Home Office approved $103,000 to fund the inquiry through September 2017, and despite the sizeable price tag, Rowley said the funds are money well spent.

 "We've sifted out many of the potential suspects ... and where we are today is a much smaller team focused on a small number of remaining critical lines of inquiry that we think are significant," he said.
 "If we didn't think they were significant, then we wouldn't be carrying on, but we think they're significant."